-Cooperative agreements under this program are subject to 2 CFR Chapter I, Chapter II, and XXII supersedes and streamlines OMB Circulars A-21, A-87, and A-122 (the former Cost Principles), the Administrative Requirements in Circulars A-102 and A-110, the Circulars A-50 and A-133 (Audit) and Circular A-89 on the CFDA.
+Cooperative agreements under this program are subject to 2 CFR Chapter I, Chapter II, and XXII.
+This final guidance supersedes and streamlines requirements from OMB Circulars A-21, A-87, and A-122 (the former Cost Principles), A-110 and A-102 (the former Administrative Requirements), A-133 and A-50 (the former Audits and Audit Follow up), and A-89 (the former Federal Domestic Assistance Program Information).